Wellness Program

 - Incorporate ways to maintain one’s psychological health

-Registration is currently open for the 2025 FALL cohort.
+Registration is currently open for the 2026 SPRING cohort.
 To apply to be in the cohort, please fill out this form.
 The cohort is limited to 16 participants, and those participating need to attend each of the six sessions as one of the goals for the Penn Resilience Program is to engage with, suppot and encourage each other through the six sessions while learning reslience and well-being skills.
 Sessions will focus on resilience, optimism, relaxation, mindfulness and positive thinking strategies.
 These are skills graduate students can use now AND iin the future to help them cope effectively with life’s challenges.
 Registration is first come, first served and will close once the capacity is filled.

 - Time: 9:30 to 11:00 a.m.